 Scholarship America Dream Award:

-Five highly respected education professionals joined Scholarship America’s President & CEO, Lauren Segal, to select the inaugural recipients of the Scholarship America Dream Award:
+A team of highly respected education professionals will join Scholarship America’s President & CEO, Bob Ballard, to select the recipients of the 2016-17 Scholarship America Dream Award:

 Martha J. Kanter

 Distinguished Visiting Professor/Senior Fellow, New York University & Former Under Secretary, U.S. Department of Education